franciscoxavier04/pm-BIM/docs/release-notes/15-3-0/README.md

 Cost reports in OpenProject now allow to easier include child work packages, ensuring more comprehensive cost tracking.
 Previously, users managing hierarchical work packages (such as epics, features, or sub-tasks) had to manually select each work package to ensure full cost visibility.

-OpenProject 15.3 introduces a new filter option for cost reports: **is (includes descendents)**, in addition to **is**.
+OpenProject 15.3 introduces a new filter option for cost reports: **is (includes descendants)**, in addition to **is**.
 This allows users to automatically include all related child work packages (grandchildren, great-grandchildren, etc.) in their cost reports, improving accuracy and efficiency.
 This eliminates the need for cumbersome manual selection and ensures that all relevant costs are accounted for in reports.

 ![Screenshot showing the dropdown in a cost report filter, highlighting the new 'is (includes descendents)' option](openproject-15-3-cost-report-children.png)